york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 #### Implement `addSmartContractListener` {#implement-addsmartcontractlistener}

-If you think back to the `HelloWorld.sol` file we wrote in [Part 1 of this tutorial series](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract#step-10-write-our-contract), you'll recall that there is a smart contract event called `UpdatedMessages` that is emitted after our smart contract's `update` function is invoked \(see lines 9 and 27\):
+If you think back to the `HelloWorld.sol` file we wrote in Part 1 of this exercise, you'll recall that there is a smart contract event called `UpdatedMessages` that is emitted after our smart contract's `update` function is invoked \(see lines 9 and 27\):

 ```javascript
 // HelloWorld.sol